Ekischleki/ObjectStoreE/README.md

   {
     Region result = new("SaveObject0"); //Create a new region.
-The standard is to call it the same name as your class (for this the name is "SaveObject0" result.SubRegions.Add(anotherObject.RegionSave); //Save the anotherObject object, by calling its RegionSave property result.directValues.Add(new("saveString", saveString)); //Add a direct value to this region, to save result.directValues.Add(new("saveInt", saveInt.ToString())); //Because Regions need to get converted to strings, every direct value needs to be in string form. return result;
+The standard is to call it the same name as your class (for this the name is "SaveObject0" result.SubRegions.Add(anotherObject.RegionSave); //Save the anotherObject object, by calling its RegionSave property result.DirectValues.Add(new("saveString", saveString)); //Add a direct value to this region, to save result.DirectValues.Add(new("saveInt", saveInt.ToString())); //Because Regions need to get converted to strings, every direct value needs to be in string form. return result;
   }
  }